I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "Love, just let the man pick up the check," Kim stated firmly.
 She was not about to let Shego ruin what turned out to be a very good evening.

-The older woman frowned, but she left things as they were.
+Shego frowned, but she left things as they were.
 The trio left Hego after the check was all paid.
 They decided on the same seating arrangement as before, even though Bonnie hated the backseat.
-They had just silently decided that they would not argue about anything so as not to spoil the night.
+They had just silently decided they would not argue about anything so as not to spoil the night.

 "So, that went well, right?"
 Kim asked Shego as she drove home.